-One of the most popular New Year’s resolutions each year is to live a healthier lifestyle.
+One of the most popular New Year’s resolutions each year is to live a healthier lifestyle, whether it be through diet, exercise or both.
 Making just a few simple adjustments or additions to our routines can do wonders for our well-being.

 The same goes for how we treat our vehicles.

-Earlier this week, we provided some car care New Year’s resolutions to help keep your vehicle in tip-top shape in 2019.
+Last week, we provided some car care New Year’s resolutions to help keep your vehicle in tip-top shape in 2020.
 While our first entry focused on preventing wear and tear, today’s edition will focus on maintaining a healthy engine and maximizing your fuel economy according to our Chrysler Capital Top 100 Car Care Tips.

 Replace Your Air Filter